codeZeilen/rosetta-test/README.md

 With the PorTS project, you only have to write a test suite once for multiple implementations.

 (This is still a prototype project.
-Expect major architectural or API changes.)
+Expect major architectural or API changes, as well as major bugs and inconsistencies.)

 ## Trying it out